geoadmin/mf-swissguesser/README.md

 UNDER DEVELOPMENT

+# Documentation

 ## Dependencies

-The website is built with Twitter's Bootstrap 2 framework.
+The website is built with the Twitter Bootstrap 2 framework.

 ### Installation instructions